Corionis/ELS/artifacts/document/ideas.md

   May need to add specific item(s)

  * -m file : Mismatch output file (differences)

+ * -n file : Show What's new in a readable format, to send to your Plex users

  * -p file : Publisher libraries file
  * -P file : Publisher collection import items file